 Being divorced means you are free from each other financially.

 This is not true.
-Unless you have reached a financial agreement AND put that into a court order (which can be done via the post by consent), you still have potential claims against each other’s assets.
+Unless you have reached a financial agreement AND put that into a court order (which can be done via consent), you still have potential claims against each other’s assets.
 Divorce ONLY dissolves the legal marriage.

 Only assets in joint names, accumulated during the marriage will be divided.